pingxiang-chen/bpf-f2fs-zonetrace/README.md

         mv debian.qcow2 $HOME/images
     ```

-2. Run scrpit `./run_femu.sh` to build and run FEMU.
+2. Run script `./run_femu.sh` to build and run FEMU.
     If you build FEMU for the first time, it will take a long time to build qemu and FEMU.
 (FEMU repo: [link](https://github.com/vtess/FEMU))

     ```bash